Attygalle murder: Trial

-Non-summary proceedings were held by Magistrate Keith Macleod, and these were held within the Welikada Prison as it was deemed safer and crowds that participated in the proceedings limited.
-After the non-summary proceedings were terminated and the case was committed to the Supreme Court of Ceylon and Kotelawala asked for an English-speaking Jury.
-The Supreme Court trial on 15 April at Hulftsdorf with Justice Alexander Wood Renton preceding and drew large crowds.
-The prosecution was led by Crown Counsel C. M. Fernando, assisted by B. W. Bawa, H. J. C. Pereira, R. H. Morgan.
-The accused were defended by Eardley Norton, a Calcutta Lawyer assisted by T. Thornhill, F. W. Williams, P. G. Cooke, Hayley, Schneider and Donald Obeyasekara.
+Non-summary proceedings were held by Magistrate Keith Macleod, and these were held within the Welikada Prison, as it was deemed safer and limited the crowds witnessing the proceedings.
+After the non-summary proceedings were terminated and the case was committed to the Supreme Court of Ceylon, Kotelawala asked for an English-speaking jury.
+The Supreme Court trial began on 15 April at Hulftsdorf, with Justice Alexander Wood Renton presiding, and drew large crowds.
+The prosecution was led by Crown Counsel C. M. Fernando, assisted by B. W. Bawa, H. J. C. Pereira, and R. H. Morgan.
+The accused were defended by Eardley Norton, a Calcutta lawyer, assisted by T. Thornhill, F. W. Williams, P. G. Cooke, Hayley, Schneider and Donald Obeyasekara.

-Piloris alias Pila, was hired by Singhoney Perera and Baron Singho to carry out the murder since he knew how to handle a gun, having fought in the Boer War under Winston Churchill.
+Piloris, alias Pila, had been hired by Singhoney Perera and Baron Singho to carry out the murder since he knew how to handle a gun, having fought in the Boer War under Winston Churchill.
 Singhoney Perera and Baron Singho had also purchased a gun from the Walkers for Rs 25 and kept Pila in a rented room.
-They had planned to kill him after the murder but failed when Pila took a different escape route.
+They had planned to kill him after the murder, but failed when Pila took a different escape route.
 He was arrested by the police and confessed to the murder.
 He was offered a pardon, in exchange for becoming a crown witness.

-The trial found Singhoney Perera guilty and sentenced him to death.
+Singhoney Perera was found guilty and sentenced to death.
 Baron Singho was acquitted.
-On 14 June at 8:00 AM, Perera was executed at Welikade prison.
+On 14 June at 8:00 am, Perera was executed at Welikade prison.

+Despairing of the outcome, Kotelawala committed suicide in jail on the fourth day of the trial by taking poison, leaving a letter claiming his innocence.

-Long term effects
+Long-term effects

 Alice Elizabeth Kotelawala and her young family faced destitution having spent a large amount of funds on her husband's legal defence.
 On his deathbed, Francis Dixon Attygalle willed his wealth to his sister Lena Jayewardene and unmarried younger sister Ellen who married F. R. Senanayake.
 The Senanayakes assisted Alice Kotelawala in her situation by giving her shares of the Kahatagaha Graphite Mine and of the family estates as well as taking care of the education of the Kotelawala children.
 F. R. Senanayake who was leading the Sri Lankan independence movement, died on a pilgrimage to India in 1924.
 Senanayake's brother D. S. Senanayake took over leadership of the independence movement and formed the United National Party and was elected as the first Prime Minister of Ceylon in 1947.
-He was loyally supported by Kotelawala's son Sir John Kotelawala, who went on to become the third Prime Minister of Ceylon in 1953.
-F. R. Senanayake's son R. G. Senanayake and T. G. Jayewardene's son T. F. Jayewardene had active political careers serving as members of parliament and ministers.
+He was loyally supported by Kotelawala's son John Kotelawala, who went on to become the third prime minister of Ceylon in 1953.
+F. R. Senanayake's son R. G. Senanayake and T. G. Jayewardene's son T. F. Jayewardene had active political careers serving as Members of Parliament and ministers.